City Baking Guide

 How Fort Collins Altitude Changes Baking

-At around 5,003 feet, Fort Collins is firmly in regular-adjustment territory for most sea-level baking formulas.
+At around 5,003 feet, Fort Collins is firmly in regular-adjustment territory even though the changes are usually less dramatic than in the mountain towns farther west.

 Common Fort Collins Baking Mistakes